Iowa Paralegal Schools

 How to Become a Paralegal in Iowa

-There are no mandatory education requirements to become a paralegal in Iowa.
-One can enter the field through a structured program or by gaining needed skills on the job.
+There are no education requirements set by law to become a paralegal in Iowa.
+One can enter the field through a structured program or by gaining needed skills through on-the-job training.
 However, in 2003 the state Supreme Court recommended that those wishing to become paralegals be certified through the National Association of Legal Assistants (NALA), of which the Iowa Association of Legal Assistants and Paralegals is a direct affiliate.
-For this reason, it is wise for the Iowa paralegal to choose a program that will provide the necessary education to meet the requirements of this certificate.
-These requirements can be obtained through any American Bar Association-approved program, or associate degree, certificate, or bachelor’s program that requires at least 60 semester hours.
-Regardless of the program, one quarter of the hours must involve legal studies, and the individual must have at least one year of work experience before obtaining the certification.
+For this reason, it is wise for the Iowa paralegal to choose a program that will provide the necessary education to meet the requirements of this certification.
+These requirements can be obtained through any American Bar Association-approved associate degree or bachelor’s program that requires at least 60 semester hours.
+Regardless of the program, one-quarter of the hours must involve legal studies, and the individual must have at least one year of work experience before obtaining the certification.

 Iowa Paralegal Salary and Job Outlook

 The average annual salary for a paralegal in Iowa was $45,600 as of May 2015.1 The paralegal profession is a growing field in Iowa, which means more jobs should become available in the future.
 Projections Central estimates that jobs growth for paralegals in Iowa will be 10.1% through 2024, slightly above the predicted national average growth rate of 8%.2,3